Self-Hosted LLMs: GPU Selection, Benchmarks, VRAM Requirements & Hosting Guide

 INT4 / AWQ / GPTQ0.5 bytes~7 GBHeavy compression; good for constrained setups

-KV Cache VRAM: Context Length & Concurrency
+KV Cache VRAM Requirements: Context Length & Concurrency

 Beyond model weights, inference requires KV Cache memory for every active request.
 For Qwen2.5-14B at FP16 (24 layers, 8 KV heads, 64 dims per head):